 Also we have an Instagram report template available, if you'd prefer to report to your clients on a scheduled basis.

-What's Included In Our Instagram Dashboard Template
+What's Included in Our Instagram Dashboard Template

 You also need to analyze the level of engagement in relation to the number of posts made within certain periods.
-For instance, did you get a higher audience response on days with high volume of posts or did your engagement rate drop when you decreased the number of posts you make?
+For instance, did you get a higher audience response on days with a high volume of posts or did your engagement rate drop when you decreased the number of posts you made?

 Measuring the number of the post also helps you to understand how volume affects stats like follower growth or interaction.

-In a dashboard you can easily spot the number of likes on your posts by monitoring intuitive graphs.
+In a dashboard you can easily spot the number of Likes on your posts by monitoring intuitive graphs.
 Did they decrease or increase?
 What strategy was used when there was a change?

-Analyzing the number of likes across your posts will help you know which post performed better than others did.
+Analyzing the number of Likes across your posts will help you know which post performed better than others did.
 With that information, you can recreate different versions of that post because the interaction level has proved its worth replicating.

 The Instagram follower metric gives you an idea of how your content is doing with regards to reaching new people and capturing their attention.

 This is a tricky one though.
-While it may give you an ego boost to see a swarm of followers, and add to the accounts credibility, follower count alone does not reveal much about the success of your campaign.
+While it may give you an ego boost to see a swarm of Followers, and add to the accounts credibility, follower count alone does not reveal much about the success of your campaign.

-What you should focus on is the percentage of followers attracted over a certain period of time and not just your follower count.
+What you should focus on is the percentage of Followers attracted over a certain period of time and not just your follower count.